tderenzi/tderenzi.github.io/src/portfolio/elom.md

 - **Implementation**: Partnering with service providers, we integrated SurveyCTO to centralize data collection and added device management, real-time monitoring, and security measures to ensure compliance with POPIA. **This solution was chosen for its scalability and ability to support high data volume and varied field conditions.**

 # Impact
-- **Efficiency Gains**: Reduced data processing time by 185%, improved data quality, accelerated tool development, and strengthened teamwork.

-- **Security Enhancement**: Implemented encryption, access controls, and improved data visualization accessibility.
+- **Efficiency and Security Enhancements**: Reduced ELOM’s data processing time by **185%**—from data collection to result communication—through a centralized database system that streamlined form design, enhanced quality control, and enabled real-time data monitoring and visualization.
+Additionally, implemented encryption and access controls to improve data security and visualization accessibility.

+- **Improved Assessment Accuracy**: By implementing color-coded instructions, hard-coded stop rules, and instructional videos, we **increased the consistency and reliability of data collected by field assessors.
+These improvements minimized assessor variation, reduced data errors, and led to more accurate, actionable insights into child development outcomes.**

+- **Cost-Effective Training**: The shift to an online e-learning platform **enabled simultaneous nationwide field assessment training, reducing costs, and eliminating the need for team travel**, making refresher training more accessible and sustainable.

-- **Scale Achievement**: The redesign data management system was utilized in South Africa's largest national survey, reaching 5,000+ participants ( representing ~600,000 children), resulting in improving early learning programs and influencing policy.
+- **Scale Achievement**: The redesign ELOM data management system & UI was utilized in South Africa's largest national survey, reaching 5,000+ participants ( representing ~600,000 children), resulting in improving early learning programs and influencing policy.
 For the full report please visit: [Thrive By Five](https://thrivebyfive.co.za/)

-- **Accelerated Tool Development**: Enabled rapid development of additional early childhood assessment tool development through real-time data monitoring, centralized database access, and faster analysis, iteration, and deployment.
+- **Informed Strategic Investments**: Enhanced data insights allowed Innovation Edge to optimize investments and make informed decisions in early learning programs, amplifying their impact across the sector.